Aissous-Amin/http-demo-service/README.md

 # http-demo-service
-HTTP/2 Server with NodeJS and certify it with Let’s Encrypt.
+HTTP Server with NodeJS and certify it with Let’s Encrypt.